sohanoor/seleniumPythonJs/README.md

 # seleniumPythonJs
  This Python code utilizes Selenium, a web automation tool, to scrape football match data from the website 'https://www.adamchoi.co.uk/overs/detailed'.
-Sure, I'll explain the Python code you provided using markup language:

 ```python
 from selenium import webdriver